NVIDIA H200 Price Guide 2026: GPU Cost, Rental & Cloud Pricing

 The math is simple: launch an H200 in 90 seconds, scale when needed, pay as you use.

-We'll keep this guide updated with the latest prices and benchmarks as they drop.
+We'll keep this NVIDIA H200 price guide updated with the latest pricing and benchmarks as they become available.

-Q3.
-Can I rent a single H200 or do I have to take an eight-GPU server?
+Can I rent a single H200 GPU or do I need an 8-GPU server?

-A: Hyperscalers still ship H200 only in 8-GPU HGX nodes.
-Jarvislabs is one of the few platforms offering 1× H200 on demand at $3.80/hr, so you can prototype without paying for a whole server.
+Hyperscalers still ship H200 only in 8-GPU HGX nodes.
+Jarvislabs is one of the few platforms offering single H200 GPU access on-demand at $3.80/hr, so you can prototype without paying for a whole server.

-Q6.
-Does the published H200 price include NVLink or networking fees?
+Does the H200 rental price include NVLink or networking fees?

-A: Yes—NVLink/NVSwitch fabric is included in the instance rate.
+Yes - NVLink/NVSwitch fabric is included in the instance rate at Jarvislabs.
 Unlike other providers, we don't charge extra for bandwidth or data transfer.
 What you see is what you pay.

-A: Historically, previous-gen flagship GPUs see ~15 % list-price cuts within six months of the next generation's launch.
-With Blackwell B100 samples expected in Q4 2025, expect H200 rates to soften in early 2026, with spot/pre-emptible prices sliding first.
+Historically, previous-gen flagship GPUs see approximately 15% list-price cuts within six months of the next generation's launch.
+With Blackwell B100/B200 GPUs now shipping, expect H200 rates to soften throughout 2026, with spot/preemptible prices sliding first.